NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Species/listeria.md

-level of standardization of cgMLST analyses can be obtained through the choice of a particular allele scheme, through the standardization of parameters employed to define new alleles of the chosen scheme and through synchronisation of the allele nomenclature database (eg. SeqSphere, Pasteur db not really updated is it?).
+level of standardization of cgMLST analyses can be obtained through the choice of a particular allele scheme, through the standardization of parameters employed to define new alleles of the chosen scheme and through synchronisation of the allele nomenclature database (eg. SeqSphere).
 This lack of standard nomenclature has been a challenge in the field, but tools such as [chewie-NS](https://pubmed.ncbi.nlm.nih.gov/33068420/) have been developed to solve this historical issue.

 ### SNP based typing
 A SNP-based approach relies on the comparison of SNPs in a population.
 This